gymrek-lab/gymreklab.github.io/doc/TSCC.rst

 Using jupyter
 -------------
 Looking for a way to edit code that you've stored on TSCC?
 Before considering :code:`jupyter`, you may want to try `VSCode's Remote Development Extension <https://code.visualstudio.com/docs/remote/ssh>`_, which is usually easier to set up.
 You can also edit Jupyter notebooks with VSCode.

 Otherwise, you can follow `these instructions to set up and run Jupyter from TSCC <https://bioinfo-ucsd-wiki.readthedocs.io/docs/jupyter_setup.html>`_.
+Make sure to perform any :code:`conda` installations on an interactive node.
+Also, please note that you will need to perform a few extra steps to use :code:`jupyter` on TSCC, as described in the section `Usage on an HPC <https://bioinfo-ucsd-wiki.readthedocs.io/docs/jupyter_setup.html#usage-on-an-hpc>`_

 Using snakemake
 ---------------
 To integrate Snakemake with SLURM, you must first install the SLURM Snakemake executor along with Snakemake.
 Create a new environment with both packages:

 .. code-block:: bash